Laibach with orchestra

 After the break-up of Yugoslavia in 1991, Laibach continued mostly within the realm of popular music, while remaining a point of reference in terms of artistic cultural criticism.
 During recent years the group underwent an international re-evaluation of their artistic practice in the course of an emergence of post-structuralist views on worldwide conceptual art production.
 In 2006 Laibach recorded a conceptual album Volk which containing versions of 14 national anthems, including one for their art collective, NSK, which they had declared a virtual country in 1991, issuing their own passports.

-With their latest album Spectre (released on Mute in 2014) Laibach created an important step forward in their career.
+With album Spectre (released on Mute in 2014) Laibach created an important step forward in their career.
 The group – which has never defined itself politically, but has constantly analysed politics through its work – comes across as politically engaged as never before.
 Spectre sounds like a political manifesto in poetic form.
+The music from the last album of Laibach is Also Sprach Zarathustra (2017) is based on Friedrich Nietzsche’s philosophical novel.

 In 2008, Laibach presented a loose reinterpretation of Johann Sebastian Bach's The Art of Fugue which premièred in Bach festival in Leipzig.
 Since this work has no specifications of acquired instruments and is furthermore based on mathematical principles, Laibach has argued that the music can be seen as proto-techno.